hdefazio/modelservermetrics_demo/basic_demo/README.md

 This guide provides steps to set up and query an Inference Service (ISVC) with a custom image transformer.

+## 📋 Prerequisites

+You are logged into an OpenShift cluster using the oc CLI.

+You are logged in to a cluster with a data connection to the s3 bucket `hannahs3bucket` already configured

+You have a Hugging Face access token with permissions to download the Llama 3 model.

 ## 🚀 Setup

 Follow these steps to prepare your custom transformer image and deploy the Inference Service.
-* Note: Assumes you are logged in to a cluster with a data connection to the s3 bucket `hannahs3bucket` already configured

 ### 1. Build Transformer Image